Hdoc1509/nvim-config/README.md

 If you want to integrate more LSP servers, see the list of all [available LSP servers](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).
-Once you have all software requirements for desired LSP server, just add its server name inside list of servers in `lua/plugins/lsp/init.lua`.
+Once you have all software requirements for desired LSP server, just add its server name inside table list of servers in `lua/plugins/lsp/servers.lua`.

 ## Troubleshooting